As Feynman famously said:

 This explanation doesn’t say what the wave is that goes through both slits, nor why it collapses to a point when observed, hence Wheeler’s question: How come the quantum?

-In a purely physical world, the double-slit result is impossible, and the unlikely tale of imaginary waves that collapse when viewed makes no physical sense, yet quantum mechanics is the most fertile theory in the history of science.
-This leaves two key issues unresolved:
+In a purely physical world, the double-slit result is impossible.
+And the unlikely tale of quantum waves that collapse when viewed makes no physical sense, yet it is the most fertile theory in the history of science.
+This leaves two key questions unresolved:

 1. What are quantum waves?
-What exactly is it that spreads through space as a wave?
-The current answer, that the waves that predict physical events don’t exist, is unsatisfactory.
+What exactly is proposed to spread through space as a wave?
+The current answer, that quantum waves don’t exist so it doesn’t matter, is unsatisfactory.

 2. What is quantum collapse?
 Why do quantum waves restart at a point when viewed?
 The current answer, that quantum waves collapse “because they do”, is equally unsatisfactory.